BioImaging-NKI/Cellpose-Fiji/README.md

 Macro to match the label values of a nuclei labelmap with a cell body labelmap.
 Cells can have multiple nuclei.
 Nuclei without a cell body are removed.

-Input: Two 2D labelmaps
+Input: Two 2D labelmaps.

 Output:
 - labelmap with nuclei labels reassigned to match the cells
 - labelmap of the cytoplasm (cell body minus nuclei)
 - labelmap of cells without an assigned nucleus (empty cells)
 - labelmap of cells without an assigned nucleus minus any other nuclei that overlap, but are assigned to another cell
-- (TO DO) labelmap of nuclei without a cell body
+- (Not yet available) labelmap of nuclei without a cell body

 Requirements:
 - Fiji Update sites: CLIJ and CLIJ2